-- Our daily assemblies always focus on key tenets of the Christian faith such as, forgiveness and respect - We build confidence in our learners by holding weekly celebration assemblies and ensure all children are able to share their achievements families are welcome! - All children belong to a school team and all will earn team points for personal, social and emotional development as well as for effort and achievement in other areas of learning. - We have a trained Learning Mentor in our school who works with some children to support their personal, emotional and social development.
+- Our daily assemblies either focus on key tenets of the Christian faith such as, forgiveness and respect or relevant local, national or global issues. - We build confidence in our learners by holding weekly celebration assemblies and ensure all children are able to share their achievements families are welcome! - All children belong to a school team and all will earn team points for personal, social and emotional development as well as for effort and achievement in other areas of learning. - We have a trained Learning Mentor in our school who works with some children to support their personal, emotional and social development.
 Her name is Mrs Kirby.
 She supports individual children who may be experiencing emotional or behavioural barriers to learning as well as working with groups to develop social skills and promote self-esteem.